 1. Ensure the machine is always attended to when in use to prevent unnecessary burns or accidents.

 2. After prolonged use of the machine, it is important to inspect it at the end of the day, especially the lens, and, if possible, clean it up.
-Using a lent free cloth gently clean the laser lens.
+Using a lint-free cloth, gently clean the laser lens.

 3. Inspect the filters and confirm that they are in good working condition at least after every one week of using the machine.
 It is also advisable to change the filters after every six to twelve months.